 By June 2005, betandwin was at its peak and ready to embark on a number of lucrative acquisitions that would expand its excellent brand even further.
-The group acquired betoto.com to expand its presence in the Greek market in June, a group which offers a fixed odds betting service to punters around the globe.
+The group acquired betoto.com to expand its presence in the Greek market in June.
+This group offers a fixed odds betting service to punters around the globe.

-The purchase of Ongame was one of betandwin’s most important steps in its expansion plan.
 Ongame was founded in 1999 and launched real money games on its poker network in 2001.
-In 2004, PokerNetwork (which was renamed Ongame Network in 2005), was established and by the end of the year, eight sites – with 3.5 million registered players – were part of the network.
-In 2005, PokerRoom was appointed Poker Site of the Year and boasted 6 million players.
+In 2004, PokerNetwork (which was renamed Ongame Network in 2005), was established and by the end of the year eight sites, with 3.5 million registered players, were part of the network.
+In 2005, PokerRoom was appointed Poker Site of the Year and boasted to have 6 million players.